Frey Wille: Designs

-FreyWILLE designs distinguish themselves through the use of innovative colorful motifs and the infusion of 24k gold.
-They are either designed with the original ideas of the company's artists, such as the "Ode to Joy of Life" collection, or by using motifs from mythology, such as the Egyptian collection, or based on the works of influential artists.
+FREYWILLE designs use colorful motifs and the infusion of 24k gold.
+They are either designed with ideas from the company's artists, such as the "Ode to Joy of Life" collection, or by using motifs from mythology, such as the Egyptian collection, or based on the works of influential artists.

 In the 1990s the Fondation Monet in Giverny approached the company and asked them to create a collection inspired by Monet.
 Soon after, a collection was created for the Victoria and Albert Museum based on works by William Morris.
-Collections have also been created based on the works of Gustav Klimt, Friedensreich Hundertwasser, Czech artist Alphonse Mucha, Vincent van Gogh and Paul Gauguin.
+Collections have also been created based on the works of Gustav Klimt, Friedensreich Hundertwasser, Alphonse Mucha, Vincent van Gogh and Paul Gauguin.